yuxiao-pan/IST303-Group-Project/README.md

 7. As an non-subscriber normal user, there will be a limit to reading the number of articles, so that if I wanted to read more, I would have to subscribe
 8. As a subscriber normal user, there will be premium content for me to view so that I can see the articles not available to non-subscribers
 9. As a normal user, there will be a basic search function so that I can search for articles

-7. As a public user, I would like to can see (read only access) the content in homepage (frontend 2 week, backend: 1 week) (priority 20)
+10. As a public user, I would like to can see (read only access) the content in homepage so that I can view the content (frontend 2 week, backend: 1 week) (priority 20)
-6. Calculation functions i.e. likes, views, comments = trending news, sort by category (frontend: 1 week, backend: 1 week) (priority 40)
+11. As a user, I would like calculation functions i.e. likes, views, comments = trending news, sort by category to keep track of my actions so that I can see curated news (frontend: 1 week, backend: 1 week) (priority 40)

 ## Tech Stack
 - GUI frontend: HTML, CSS, Bootstrap (http://getbootstrap.com/), Javascript